Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: The Crowd Effect: Attendance Impact on Statistics

-To remove the RPI’ impact on the home advantage results, we use statistical matching techniques to transform our high attendance samples so that their RPI’ distributions match the corresponding low attendance RPI’ distributions.
-Specifically, given distributions of low attendance and high attendance games, we perform the following algorithm: \begin{itemize} \item Define 25 equal width bins $b_1, \ldots, b_{25}$ across the range of RPI’ for the low attendance distribution \item For each bin $b_i$: \begin{itemize} \item Determine the number of low attendance observations with RPI’ values in $b_i$ and define this value as $n_i$ \item Randomly sample with replacement from the high attendance observations with RPI’ values within $b_i$ until $n_i$ values have been sampled and define this set of values as $H_i$.
-If there are no high attendance observations with RPI’ values within $b_i$, define $H_i$ to be the empty set. \end{itemize} \item Combine the values of $H_i, i = 1, \ldots, 25$ to form a new distribution of high attendance game observations, replacing the original distribution of high attendance game observations \end{itemize}
+To remove the $\textrm{RPI}'$ impact on the home advantage results, we use statistical matching techniques to transform our high attendance samples so that their $\textrm{RPI}'$ distributions match the corresponding low attendance $\textrm{RPI}'$ distributions.
+Statistical matching provides an intuitive approach to controlling for $\textrm{RPI}'$, free of any assumptions on the form of its relationship to the box score statistics.
+This feature allows a common technique to be applied to all test procedures, even though the relationships with $\textrm{RPI}'$ differ among the individual statistics.
+Specifically, given distributions of low attendance and high attendance games, we perform the following algorithm: \begin{itemize} \item Define 25 equal width bins $b_1, \ldots, b_{25}$ across the range of $\textrm{RPI}'$ for the low attendance distribution \item For each bin $b_i$: \begin{itemize} \item Determine the number of low attendance observations with $\textrm{RPI}'$ values in $b_i$ and define this value as $n_i$ \item Randomly sample with replacement from the high attendance observations with $\textrm{RPI}'$ values within $b_i$ until $n_i$ values have been sampled and define this set of values as $H_i$.
+If there are no high attendance observations with $\textrm{RPI}'$ values within $b_i$, define $H_i$ to be the empty set. \end{itemize} \item Combine the values of $H_i, i = 1, \ldots, 25$ to form a new distribution of high attendance game observations, replacing the original distribution of high attendance game observations \end{itemize}

 Sample results of the above algorithm for 2015-2016 D1 women are presented in Figure 3.
 Matching visual intuition, the KS test concludes there are no significant differences in distribution between the low attendance observations and the adjusted high attendance observations resulting from the above algorithm, across all gender-division combinations.